argilla-io/argilla/README.md

 If you go to your Rubrix app at [http://localhost:6900/](http://localhost:6900/), you should see your first dataset.

 Congratulations!
 You are ready to start working with Rubrix with your own data.
-To better understand what's possible take a look at our tutorials at: [https://github.com/recognai/rubrix/tree/master/docs/tutorials](https://github.com/recognai/rubrix/tree/master/docs/tutorials)
+To better understand what's possible take a look at our [Cookbook](https://docs.rubrix.ml/en/latest/guides/cookbook.html)